 Safety board: Boeing should reconsider pilots' response time

-It will be up to investigators in Indonesia and Ethiopia to determine what caused the accidents in those countries.
+It will be up to investigators in those countries to determine what caused the accidents.
 Preliminary reports have pointed to an anti-stall system that kicked in based on faulty sensor readings and pushed the noses of the planes down.

-Boeing officials have said the pilots didn't follow known procedures for stopping a sudden nose-down pitch or, in the case of the Ethiopian crash, followed the procedures only briefly.

-The safety board said Boeing assumed that pilots flying the Max would respond to an automated nose-down push by taking "immediate and appropriate" steps.
+The NTSB said Boeing assumed that pilots flying the Max would respond to an automated nose-down push by taking "immediate and appropriate" steps.
 Federal regulations allow manufacturers to make such assumptions, and Boeing even used test pilots in flight simulators to check its assumptions.

-Boeing presented highly trained test pilots only with a single alert indicating a condition known as runaway stabilizer trim, which can be triggered by the MCAS anti-stall system, safety board officials said.
+Boeing presented highly trained test pilots only with a single alert indicating a condition known as runaway stabilizer trim, which can be triggered by an anti-stall system called MCAS, safety board officials said.
 They said Boeing failed to consider that an underlying problem like sensor failures — which triggered MCAS in both Max crashes — would set off several alarms.

+In the Lion Air and Ethiopian Airlines crashes , signs of trouble showed up early and often.

-In the Lion Air and Ethiopian Airlines crashes, they said, the pilots' control columns would have shaken to warn of an impending stall, they would have gotten several visual and sound alerts about things like altitude and speed.
+Shortly after Lion Air Flight 610 took off from Jakarta on Oct.
+29, stick shakers on the pilots' control columns vibrated to warn of an impending stall.
+Other alerts — some visual, some sound — would have gone off because altitude and speed readings were unreliable.

+The crew of Ethiopian Airlines Flight 302 on March 10 would have gotten similar alerts, plus a loud voice recording that warned, "Don't sink" — they were flying too close to the ground — adding to the cacophony and confusion.

-"That's the actual scenario that never got evaluated in the simulator," said Dana Schulze, the board's director of aviation safety.
+"That's the actual scenario that never got evaluated in the simulator," said Dana Schulze, the NTSB's director of aviation safety.

 Schulze said years of research have shown that when multiple alarms compete for the attention of pilots, it can lead to a situation in which "pilots will not respond as perhaps you might have intended."

-The safety board will recommend that the Federal Aviation Administration, which certified the Max to fly in 2017, evaluate the effect that all possible cockpit alerts might have on pilot response.
+The safety board will recommend that the FAA, which certified the Max, evaluate the effect that all possible cockpit alerts might have on pilot response.
 The board also recommended that FAA require Boeing to include changes in cockpit design or pilot training to help pilots follow proper procedures when responding to the Max's automated control systems.

-The safety board recommended that FAA examine whether other aircraft besides the Max might have been approved without considering how multiple alarms could distract pilots.
-They also said FAA should encourage other regulators in Canada, Europe and elsewhere to do the same thing.
+The safety board also recommended that FAA examine whether other aircraft besides the Max might have been approved without considering how multiple alarms could distract pilots.
+And it said that FAA should encourage regulators in Canada, Europe and elsewhere to do the same thing.

+The FAA said it will review the NTSB recommendations as it continues to evaluate changes that will be made to the Max.

+Boeing issued a short statement saying it would work with FAA in reviewing the recommendations.

 The Max has been grounded worldwide since March, shortly after the second crash.
 Boeing is nearing completion of changes that will make MCAS less powerful and tie it to a second sensor measuring the plane's pitch instead of just one sensor.